Job: Associate Professor

 Her principal research interests lie in the areas of Film and Cultural studies.
-Her areas of research are: film festivals; popular Hindi cinema; new-wave Indian cinema; Transnational cinema and South Asian diasporic cinema; cinema and ethnicity; film history and ethnicity; audience studies; film restoration and preservation; and cultural theory.
-Dr Acciari is particularly interested in qualitative research methods, and the use of sociological and ethnographic methodologies as applied to popular culture, in addition to historical and archival research.
+Her areas of research are: film festivals; Bollywood; new-wave Indian cinema; Transnational cinema and South Asian diasporic cinema; cinema and ethnicity; dubbing and subtitling; international audience studies; film restoration and preservation in India; and cultural theory.
+Dr Acciari is particularly interested in qualitative research methods, and the use of sociological and ethnographic methodologies as applied to popular culture, in addition to theoretical and archival research.

-Dr Acciari is the Associate Director of the Leicester Asian Film Festival, and Principal Investigator of the research and diasporic community engagement project: Building Audiences.
+Dr Acciari is the Associate Director of the UK Asian Film Festival (Leicester), and Principal Investigator of the research and diasporic community engagement project: Building Audiences.
 Besides being part of several international research networks, she is also a writer for the online magazine Festivalists, where she mostly contributes with articles on Indian cinema and Indian Film Festivals.
 She is regularly contributing to the magazine Pukaar in Leicester.

 The Cinema and Television History (CATH) Research Centre